sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

 [ACCORDION-BEGIN [Step 1: ](Install a JDK)]

 Ensure that you installed a Java Development Kit (JDK) and make sure it is accessible from your path.
 Details on which Java versions are supported can be found in  SAP note [3006307 - SAP HANA Client Supported Platforms for 2.7](https://launchpad.support.sap.com/#/notes/3006307) and [Oracle Java SE Support Roadmap](https://www.oracle.com/java/technologies/java-se-support-roadmap.html).

+A few options include:

 * [Java JDK](https://www.oracle.com/technetwork/java/javase/overview/index.html) such as [Java SE 11 (LTS)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

 * [A SAP supported version of the `OpenJDK`](https://sap.github.io/SapMachine/#download)

-To verify that it is correctly set up, run the following:
+To verify that the JDK is correctly set up, run the following:

 ```Shell
 java -version